Skip to content

 Best Grasshopper Alternatives in 2026

 Grasshopper was one of the first virtual phone systems for small businesses, but it’s showing its age.
-No AI, no dedicated VoIP, no call recording on basic plans — just call forwarding to your personal phone.
+No AI, no dedicated VoIP, no STIR/SHAKEN attestation, and no call recording on basic plans — just call forwarding to your personal phone.
 Here are modern alternatives that offer more for less.

 Common Pain Points